3rfaan/arch-everforest/README.md

 ### Editor

-The editor should already be installed after running the _pacstrap_ command in the installation process.
+_Neovim_ should already be installed after running the _pacstrap_ command in the installation process.
 You can use other editors like _nano_ too.

 ```
 $ sudo pacman -S neovim neovide nano